 The application deadline is October 2nd and you can find more information about this job here: http://pelechanolab.com/2017/06/21/postdoctoral-stipend-in-genomics-computational-biology/

 With incredible sadness I received the terrible news that my colleagues and friends, Bernd Fischer and Katrin Eichelbaum, passed away.
-Bernd, Katrin and I formed a highly interdisciplinary team working at EMBL in Heidelberg from 2009 to 2014.
+Bernd, Katrin and I formed a highly interdisciplinary team working from 2009 to 2014 at EMBL in Heidelberg.
+Bernd and I continued our close collaboration as independent group leaders.
 Together with other colleagues at EMBL, we achieved a long-standing challenge: the determination of the “near complete” atlas of human RNA-binding proteins.
 Katrin and Bernd were outstanding scientists and great friends.

 I can only be grateful for having the opportunity to work with you.
 You are terribly missed.

 Celebrating our great success!

 Explaining me why ENSEMBL IDs?